 Get started with ArcGIS Pro ortho mapping

-- Create an ortho mapping workspace from your data.
+- Create an ortho mapping workspace.

 - Generate ortho mapping products.